 Figure 10.
-Map of archaeological sensitivity based on the background review and site inspection.
-Uncoloured areas within the subject area boundaries are considered highly disturbed and retain little potential for Aboriginal objects to occur.
+Map or archaeological sensitivity based on the background review and site inspection.
+Areas in green are considered nighly disturbed and retain little potential for Aboriginal objects to occur.
 Areas in orange were assessed as having Aboriginal archaeological potential based on background data.